Tella-Vinay-Kumar/LeetCode-Solutions/README.md

-# LeetCode-Solutions
+# DSA-Solutions
-My Java solutions to LeetCode problems, categorized by topic LeetCode Solutions in Java 🚀
+My Java solutions to DSA problems, categorized by topic DSA Solutions in Java

-This repository contains my Java solutions to various LeetCode problems.
+This repository contains my Java solutions to various DSA problems.
 Each solution is well-commented, optimized, and organized by problem number.
  Topics Covered
 - Arrays